bryan-laipple/node-modules/README.md

 Read more about preparing to publish in the following sections.

 ## Publishing
 By default `npm` will publish to the public registry.
-However, we want to publish our packages with *restricted* access to Thinktank's private npm registry.
-We override the default behavior by using a scoped package name in the `package.json` file (e.g. **`@thinktank/my-package-name`**).
+However, we want to publish our packages with *restricted* access to a private npm registry.
+We override the default behavior by using a scoped package name in the `package.json` file (e.g. **`@my-private-repo/my-package-name`**).
 Therefore, ***it is extremely important to set the package name appropriately***.
 For additional safety, you can specify the `--access restricted` option when publishing.
 Take a look at the documentation for the [npm publish](https://docs.npmjs.com/cli/publish) command for other options and publishing considerations.

-To publish to a the Thinktank private registry you must first be added as a user and execute `npm login` at the command line.
+To publish to a private registry you must first be added as a user and execute `npm login` at the command line.
 This will store an entry into the `~/.npmrc` file with the registry name as a key and an authentication token as the value.
 You may already be logged in and can verify by running `cat ~/.npmrc`.
 You can learn more about the `npmrc` config file [here](https://docs.npmjs.com/files/npmrc).

-Once properly authenticated and the package name is set with the appropriate **`@thinktank`** scope, then you can publish by running the following command in the root directory of the project you want to publish (i.e. the directory containing the `package.json` file):
+Once properly authenticated and the package name is set with the appropriate scope (e.g. **`@my-private-repo`**), then you can publish by running the following command in the root directory of the project you want to publish (i.e. the directory containing the `package.json` file):
 ```
 npm publish
 ```
 ### Tags and Versions
 By default the `npm publish` command tags the version with **`latest`**.
 This can be overriden with the `--tag <tag>` option of the `publish` command.
 Also, tags can be managed for a published package using the `npm dist-tag` command.
 To add a **`beta`** tag for example:
 ```
-npm dist-tag add @thinktank/my-package-name@0.1.0 beta
+npm dist-tag add @my-private-repo/my-package-name@0.1.0 beta
 ```
 See the documentation for the [npm dist-tag](https://docs.npmjs.com/cli/dist-tag) command for more information on adding, removing and listing tags.